matter-in-motion/mm/docs/settings.md

 ### joinPath(...args)

-returns joined path from the the `core.root`
+returns joined path from the `core.root`.

 ### require(name)

-returns the `name` section from the settings.
-If doesnt exists throws an error.
+returns the `name` section from the settings, if the section does not exist throws an error.

 ### apply(settings)

-if `settings` is a string will try to load `settings` file.
-If `settings` is an object simpply applies it to the globla settings.
+if `settings` is a string tries to load `settings` file.
+If `settings` is an object applies it to the global settings.